 About Toronto Dominion (TD) mutual funds

 The Toronto-Dominion Bank (TD) is a Canadian multinational financial services corporation headquartered in Toronto.
 TD offers more than 60 mutual funds, managed by TD Asset Management Inc., ranging from money market funds to sector specific funds.
-The funds vary in terms of risk based on their investment goals and underlying portfolio composition.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+The funds vary in terms of risk based on their investment goals and underlying portfolio composition.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 How do TD mutual funds work?